War against Nabis: Preparations

 A few survivors from Damocles's group escaped from the city and went to Flamininus's camp.
 They suggested to Flamininus that, if he moved his camp closer to the city gates, the Argives would revolt against the Spartans.

 The Roman commander sent his light infantry and cavalry to find a position for the new camp.
 Upon spotting the small group of Roman soldiers, a group of Spartan troops sallied forth from the gates and skirmished with the Romans about 300 paces from the city walls.
-The Romans forced the Spartans to retreat back into the city.
+The Romans forced the Spartans to retreat into the city.

 Flamininus moved his camp to the position where the skirmish had occurred.
 For a day he waited for the Spartans to attack him but, when no attack came, he called a war council to discuss whether or not to press the siege.
 All the Greek leaders except Aristaenos thought that they should attack the city, as capturing it was their primary objective in going to war.
 Aristaenos, on the other hand, argued that they should instead strike directly at Sparta and Laconia.
 Flamininus agreed with Aristaenos and the army marched to Tegea in Arcadia.
 The next day, Flamininus advanced to Caryae, where he waited for allied auxiliaries to reinforce him.
 These forces soon arrived and joined the Romans; they consisted of a contingent of Spartan exiles led by Agesipolis, the legitimate King of Sparta, who had been overthrown by the first Tyrant of Sparta, Lycurgus, twenty years earlier, and 1,500 Macedonians with 400 Thessalian cavalry sent by Philip.
 News also reached the allies that several fleets had arrived off the Laconian shore: a Roman fleet under Lucius Quinctius with forty ships; a Rhodian fleet with eighteen ships, led by Sosilas, hoping that the defeat of Nabis would stop the pirates that plagued their ships; and a Pergamene fleet of forty ships under King Eumenes II of Pergamum, who hoped to gain more favor with Rome and Roman support if Antiochus invaded.